brucontrol/docs/docs/application/workspaces.md

 Workspace canvas state is saved **per theme**.
 This means each theme stores its own:

 - **Zoom level** and **pan position** (`canvasX`, `canvasY`)
-- **Tool mode** (Pan or Edit)
-- **Canvas lock state**
+- **Canvas lock state** (`IsCanvasLocked`) — maps to tool mode: locked = Pan mode, unlocked allows Edit mode
+- **Granular canvas permissions** — `AllowEditButton`, `AllowLayerControls`, `AllowDrag`, `AllowResize`, `AllowZoom`, `AllowPan` for fine-grained control over what interactions are permitted per theme

+Tool mode is not stored as a direct field.
+Instead, the `IsCanvasLocked` flag determines whether the canvas is in Pan mode (locked) or allows Edit mode (unlocked).

-When you switch themes, BruControl restores the zoom, pan, and tool mode specific to that theme.
-This lets you maintain different layout views for desktop vs. mobile themes.
+When you switch themes, BruControl restores the zoom, pan, lock state, and canvas permissions specific to that theme.
+This lets you maintain different layout views and interaction controls for desktop vs. mobile themes.

 ## Clearing a Workspace